School is out. Not just for spring break. Not just for summer. School is out indefinitely.

 So, when it comes to whether or not kids should or shouldn't be coding, the reasons for and against will vary by age; knowing that kids as young as seven can start putting the pieces together.

 And if that time is now…

-For those of you at the point of needing assistance, consider the fact that iD Tech has 1,500 tech rockstar instructors ready to teach; right now.
+For those of you ready and at the point of needing assistance, consider the fact that iD Tech has 1,500 tech rockstar instructors ready to teach; right now.

 It’s not just the fact that these are people with a passion for coding and unmatched expertise, but also that they possess the personality and uncanny ability to to bring out the best in your aspiring coder.

 These iD Certified instructors are available through private online coding classes known as Online Private Lessons, where kids ages 7-19 can learn to code, discover AI, or mod Minecraft via 60-minute, 1-on-1 sessions tailored to your child’s interests and skill level.

 And for those seeking the now-missing social aspect, these same instructors are leading the way in our Virtual Tech Camps; structured, weeklong sessions for students to learn coding alongside other students in an online camp of 5 students max.